interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 liquidateVault
 --------------

-Liquidates a Vault, transferring all of its token balances to the ``LiquidationVault``, as well as the DOT collateral.
+Liquidates a vault, transferring all of its token balances to the ``LiquidationVault``, as well as the DOT collateral.

 .. todo:: Update all pending Issue, Redeem and Replace requests with this vault to point to the ``LiquidationVault`` for handling of slashed collateral.